 Who can apply

-Lead the Change is open to registered not-for-profit, community-based organisations that:
+Lead the Change is open to registered not-for-profit, community-based organisations (in the 27 eligible places listed below) that:

-• Are locally rooted and trusted by young people.
+• Work in the heart of communities and are trusted by young people.

 • Are based in or serving one of the 27 eligible places listed below.